vfarcic/cncf-demo/manuscript/progressive-delivery/carvel.md

-# Progressive Delivery with Argo Rollouts, Istio, and Carvel ytt
+# Progressive Delivery with Istio and Carvel ytt

 TODO: Intro